Today, “training video” is simply too generic a term.

 First, asking your subject matter experts to record their expertise is an easy way to document and share all those details that make up the daily operations at your company, ensuring that vital information never walks out the door.

-Small wonder that according to a study from Bersin by Deloitte, the average enterprise spent three times more on social learning tools in 2012 than in the previous two years.
+Small wonder that according to a study from Bersin by Deloitte, the average enterprise is spending three times more on social learning tools than in the previous two years.

 Ultimately, much of an organization’s success lies simply in the way employees interact with customers and each other.
 Many businesses have invested lavishly in this area, scripting interactions, templating communications, hoping to standardize how the company presents itself — both inwardly and outwardly.